By WBØRUR, on the scene

 No arrests were made, but the group was issued a warning for unruly conduct and advised to hold meetings elsewhere from this point forward.

-Rodden says they’ll resume Field Day discussions in two weeks when the club meets at St. Mary Francis Parochial School at 7:00 p.m.
+Rodden says they’ll resume Field Day discussions tomorrow when the club meets at St. Mary Francis Parochial School at 7:00 p.m.